What Does An Academic Advisor Do?

 Academic advisors develop long term relationships with the students they work with.
 They meet with students as needed throughout their time at the school.
 If a student is having problems that are affecting their school performance, they can meet with their academic advisor to get help.

 If a student is struggling in school, their academic advisor can help them identify the cause of the problem and then make a plan to help.
-Academic advisors help students develop better study habits, time management skills, and budgeting methods.
-If a student is having more serious difficulties, such as substance abuse issues, an academic advisor can help connect them with an appropriate counselor.
+Academic advisors help students:

-Sometimes an academic advisor is required to encourage a student to work hard and keep going when they are having a difficult time in school.
+Sometimes an academic advisor is required to encourage a student to work hard and keep going.
+This can be difficult when they are having a difficult time in school.
 Other times, an academic advisor might help a student make a different plan because their original one is not working.

 Academic advisors at all levels often speak to students’ parents.
-They help answer questions, and address concerns that parents may have, all while following confidentiality guidelines.
-Students must be able to trust their academic advisor, and share important personal information with them, without feeling like they will share that information with their parents.
+They help answer questions.
+They also address concerns that parents may have, all while following confidentiality guidelines.
+Students must be able to trust their academic advisor.
+They share important academic information with them.
+This is without feeling like they will share that information with their parents.

 Academic advisors sometimes work with students and parents who are upset.
 Due to their role as problem solver, academic advisors often meet with parents and students when things are not going well.
-An academic advisor must be able to remain calm and rational when working with people who are frustrated and upset.
+An academic advisor must be able to remain calm.
+Being rational when working with people who are frustrated and upset will help.

-Academic advisors use creative thinking and problem solving skills to help students handle the many challenges that can arise during their time in school.
-They must be highly organized in order to manage all of the information they need to do their job well, especially since they maintain long term relationships with many students at a time.
+Academic advisors use creative thinking and problem solving skills to help students.
+Challenges can arise during a students time in school.
+An academic advisor is there to help.
+They must be highly organized.
+They maintain long term relationships with many students at a time.
+Academic advisors need to be able to manage all of the information they need to do their job well.

 Successful academic advisors must be compassionate and enjoy helping people.
 They must be trustworthy, reliable, and available.
-They must have excellent communication skills and be able to build and maintain relationships with all kinds of students, their parents, and colleagues.
+They must have excellent communication skills.
+Academic advisors need to be able to build and maintain relationships.
+They deal with all kinds of students, their parents, and colleagues.

 Career Spotlight: Academic Advisor